-ADA 30 – Nothing About Us Without Us – A Celebration with Judith Heumann
+ADA 30 – Nothing About Us Without Us – A Virtual Celebration with Judith Heumann

 Heumann’s humor and candor have resulted in several notable media appearances.

 Many thanks to the diverse group of community and University of Kansas partners who have contributed directly and in kind to make this event possible.
-Our community partners include The City of Lawrence; Independence, Inc.; the Kansas Youth Empowerment Academy; Lawrence Public Library; Martha Gabehart; Minds Matter; The Oread; Topeka Independent Living Resource Center and The Raven bookstore.
+Our community partners include The Arc of Douglas County; Bonnie Hemenover; The City of Lawrence; the Falling Forward Foundation, ForwardWorks LLC, Independence, Inc.; the Kansas Youth Empowerment Academy; Lawrence Public Library; Martha Gabehart; Minds Matter; the National Disability Mentoring Coalition; Norm Johnson; The Oread; the Self Advocate Coalition of Kansas; Topeka Independent Living Resource Center; The Raven Book Store and Zoom.

 Heumann has been a leader, advocate and activist for the disability rights movement since the 1970s.
 She has made significant contributions to the development of human rights legislation and policies benefiting children and adults with disabilities.
 A polio survivor at the age of 18 months and lifelong wheelchair user, Heumann’s activist career began early.
 Her family fought repeatedly to have her included in her local public school after she was denied access and called a fire hazard because of her wheelchair.
 Given home instruction twice a week for about an hour each visit for more than three years, Heumann's mother challenged the school board and won Heumann the right to attend fourth grade in a special school for disabled children.
 Eventually, Heumann’s mother secured her the right to attend mainstream schools, and she graduated high school in 1961.